charliemikels/figura-music-player/README.md

 You can follow [this thread on the Figura discord server](https://discord.com/channels/805969743466332191/1069137809560055838) for any piano-related updates.

-### Who's Tanner Limes?
-I thought you were Charlie? (and vice versa)
+### Who's Charlie?
+I thought you were Tanner? (and vice versa)

-Tanner_Limes is Charlie's Minecraft username.
+Tanner_Limes is my Minecraft username.
+Hi Discord people!

 ### Why do some songs make me wait a very long time before they play?